WorldWideTelescope/pywwt/docs/annotations.rst

 Lines are added, modified, and removed in a similar way to circles, except that they are defined by a set of positions on the sky rather than a center and a radius.
-The following example shows how to crreat a line of custom width that traces the Big Dipper, fetching stellar coordinates through a :class:`~astropy.coordinates.SkyCoord` method and joining them with the :func:`~astropy.coordinates.concatenate` function from Astropy::
+The following example shows how to create a line of custom width that traces the Big Dipper, fetching stellar coordinates through a :class:`~astropy.coordinates.SkyCoord` method and joining them with the :func:`~astropy.coordinates.concatenate` function from Astropy::